Hi! I’m Eric, and it is fantastic to meet you!

 How It All Came Together

-While touring the festivals in New York City, I met a filmmaker and life coach who introduced me to the motto of the Southwest Institute of the Healing Arts; “Learn to be an instrument not an ego in the peace and healing of others.”
+While touring the festivals in New York City, I met a filmmaker and life coach who introduced me to the motto of the Southwest Institute of the Healing Arts; “Learn to be an instrument, not an ego, in the peace and healing of others.”
 This statement encouraged my joy of uplifting others and inspired me to combine it all.
-Therefore, as “Narcissist” continued screening worldwide, I enrolled in the life coaching certification program with a dedication to an intense study that required 100 hours of client practice.
+Therefore, as “Narcissist” continued screening worldwide, I enrolled in the life coaching certification program dedicated to an intense study that required 100 hours of client practice.
 This program demonstrated the imperative focus of a safe space client/coach relationship to help clients find answers already within themselves.
 These answers bring out the clarity and awareness of moving clients forward to an authentic purpose and enlightenment.
 The process is a genuine, collaborative progression between the client and the coach that can guide clientele to make beneficial and empowering life changes.

 Now Your Life

 From these educational and creative experiences, the desire to create Now Your Life began.
-My passion and purpose focus on boosting all kinds of artists and breaking their doubts about achieving their goals, as well as individuals feeling stuck from being in narcissistic situations (or narcissistic abuse), and a general coaching program named after my late father called “The Picture Window of Life.”
+My passion and purpose focus on boosting all kinds of artists and breaking their doubts about achieving their goals, as well as individuals feeling stuck from being in toxic relationships.
+On top of that, I also created a coaching program named after my late father called “The Picture Window of Life.”
 This picture window concentrates on manifesting what we wish to envision within our lives and taking steps to make that happen.
-In September 2015, I envisioned completing the SWIHA Life Coaching Certificate with a 4.0-grade point average to start a new chapter of my career, and it all happened.
+For example, in September 2015, I imagined completing the SWIHA Life Coaching Certificate with a 4.0-grade point average to start a new chapter of my career, and it all happened.
 Thanks, Dad!